tux234/fleet/handbook/digital-experience/README.md

 ### Enroll a Windows or Ubuntu Linux device in dogfood

-To enroll a windows or Ubuntu Linux device in dogfood, instruct the user to install fleetd for their platform from internal shared drive folder [here](https://drive.google.com/drive/folders/1-hMwk4P7NRzCU5kDxkEcOo8Sluuaux1h?usp=drive_link).
+To enroll a windows or Ubuntu Linux device in dogfood, instruct the user to install fleetd for their platform from the [internal shared drive folder](https://drive.google.com/drive/folders/1-hMwk4P7NRzCU5kDxkEcOo8Sluuaux1h?usp=drive_link).
 Once the user has installed fleetd, verify the device is correctly enrolled by confirming the device encryption key is in dogfood.